Serg70877/Cyber-Security-Notes/README.md

 [user@defensecode WILD]$ rm DIR1 DIR2 DIR3 file1.txt file2.txt file3.txt
 ```

 If there is a file that starts with a hyphen (-), it will then be intepreted as a command-line argument.
+In this case, there is a file called "-rf".

 ```
 [user@defensecode WILD]$ rm DIR1 DIR2 DIR3 file1.txt -rf file2.txt file3.txt